Last updated on 2026-03-12

 Graduates of the Mechanical Engineering Technology program can pursue a variety of career paths in Canada, including:

-• Mechanical Designer: Responsible for creating and testing mechanical designs and systems.
+- Mechanical Designer: Responsible for creating and developing mechanical systems and components, ensuring they meet specifications and standards.

-These roles span various industries, including manufacturing, automotive, energy, and more, providing graduates with diverse opportunities to apply their skills and knowledge in the workforce.
+These roles are essential in various sectors, including manufacturing, automotive, energy, and consulting engineering, providing graduates with diverse opportunities to apply their skills in the workforce.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.